mbrkdev/sylph/README.md

 sylph.start(8081);
 ```

-And you're done!
-Optionally after the specified port you can add a callback.
+Optionally after the specified port you can add a callback if you need to run something after the server is initialised.

 Run the code with: